FRAP - Firefighting Residency Apprenticeship Program

 - 80-Hour First Medical Responder (FMR) training

-*Programs are IFSAC & ProBOARD accredited through the Alberta Office of the Fire Commissioner.
+*Programs are IFSAC & ProBOARD accredited through the Alberta NFPA Certifications unit of the Public Safety Division.

-In addition, once fundamental training is complete, Firefighters will work a minimum of 10 hours of duty in station per month to further strengthen their knowledge, skills and experience with day to day fire station operations.
+In addition, once the 3-month fundamental training is complete, Firefighters will begin responding on calls to obtain on-the-job experience and will start working 10 hours of duty in station per month to further strengthen their knowledge, skills and experience with day to day fire station operations.

 - Minimum 18 years of age